Harry Kane: 2015–2016: Premier League top goalscorer

-2016–17: League runner-up and second Golden Boot
+2016–2017: League runner-up and second Golden Boot

 In the absence of Hugo Lloris, Kane captained Tottenham in their opening home match of the 2016–17 season, assisting Victor Wanyama's winning goal as Spurs beat Crystal Palace 1–0 in a London derby at White Hart Lane.
 He opened his scoring account in the fourth matchday of the Premier League season, providing the final goal in a 4–0 win away to Stoke City.

 On 14 September 2016, Kane made his UEFA Champions League debut in Spurs' 2–1 loss to Monaco at Wembley Stadium.
 Four days later, he scored the winning goal against Sunderland in the Premier League, but had to be helped off the field after twisting his right ankle attempting a tackle of Papy Djilobodji.
 Reports indicated that the ligaments in Kane's ankle were damaged, ruling him out for six-to-eight weeks.
 After missing five league matches and three in the Champions League group phase, Kane made his return at rivals Arsenal on 6 November, scoring from the penalty spot to equalise in a 1–1 draw.
 On 22 November, he scored his first Champions League goal in the return fixture against Monaco at the Stade Louis II, a game which saw Spurs eliminated from the competition with a 2–1 loss.

 On 1 December 2016, Kane signed a new contract with Tottenham, keeping him at the club until 2022.
-On 1 January 2017, made his 100th Premier League appearance, scoring the first Premier League goal of the new year against Watford on the 27-minute mark, which he extended to a brace after scoring again in the 33rd minute.
+On 1 January 2017, he made his 100th Premier League appearance, scoring the first Premier League goal of the new year against Watford in the 27th minute, which he extended to a brace after scoring again six minutes later.
 In his first match after the birth of his daughter, Kane scored a hat-trick in a 4–0 win against West Brom on 14 January.
 In the fifth round of the 2016–17 FA Cup on 19 February 2017, Kane scored all three goals as Tottenham beat Fulham 3–0.
 This meant his fifth career hat-trick, and his second in 2017.
 On 26 February 2017, Kane once again scored a hat-trick as Tottenham beat Stoke 4–0, his third hat-trick in nine games, and his second in consecutive domestic games.
 The first of these goals was his 100th in club football.
 He was named Player of the Month for the fourth time in his career in February 2017.